-This popular Quebec Canadian Poutine is a delicious dish made with extra-crispy fries, melted cheese curds, and beefy gravy.
-The end result is pure magic, and one everyone should try.
-I like to make it on a big baking sheet or in a big ovenproof bowl so I can warm the cheese curds right before I ladle on the gravy.
+This popular Quebec Canadian Poutine is delicious with extra-crispy fries, melted cheese curds, and beefy gravy.
+The result is pure magic, and one everyone should try.
+I like to make it on a big baking sheet or in a big ovenproof bowl to warm the cheese curds right before I ladle on the gravy.

-Classic Poutine is a hearty side, so it does not need a lot to accompany it to make it a full meal.
-I like to serve it with something light like Marinated Cucumbers and Red Onions or Vinegar Coleslaw.
+This is a hearty side, so it does not need much to accompany it to make it a complete meal.
+I like to serve it with something light, like a club sandwich or a broiled tomato sandwich.

-It is a popular dish in Canada consisting of a bed of crispy fries, covered with cheese curds, and topped with rich brown gravy.
-Good quality cheese curds are best (and authentic) for this recipe but cubes of mozzarella work as well.
-The cheese curds won’t completely melt, but it gets ooey, gooey, stretchy, and a little bit chewy.
+It is a popular Canadian dish consisting of a bed of crispy fries, covered with cheese curds, and topped with rich brown gravy.
+Good quality cheese curds are best (and authentic) for this recipe, but cubes of mozzarella work as well.
+The cheese curds won’t completely melt, but they will get ooey, gooey, stretchy, and a little bit chewy.

 Meanwhile, add the beef broth, chicken broth, onion powder, garlic powder, and Worcestershire Sauce to a small saucepan over medium-low heat.
 Bring it to a low boil (just above a simmer), whisking frequently.
 In a small bowl, whisk together the cornstarch and water.
 Now whisk it into the broth mixture.
 Bring it back to a low boil and cook until thickened.

-To assemble, sprinkle the cheese curds over the fries and pop them in the oven for just a couple of minutes.
+To assemble, sprinkle the cheese curds over the fries and pop them in the oven for a few minutes.
 Then spoon the gravy over the top.
 Serve promptly while the fries are crisp, the cheese is warm and gooey, and the gravy is hot.

-- For even more flavor, top with crisp cooked bacon, pulled pork, or browned ground sausage.
+- Top with crisp cooked bacon, pulled pork, or browned ground sausage for even more flavor.

-- To reheat, place the poutine in a foil tent on a baking sheet.
-Then place in a preheated 400-degree oven for 10-12 minutes or until heated through.
-But keep in mind poutine is always best served fresh and hot while the fries are still crisp.
+- Place the poutine in a foil tent on a baking sheet to reheat.
+Then place it in a preheated 400-degree oven for 10-12 minutes or until heated through.
+But remember, poutine is always best served fresh and hot while the fries are still crisp.

 Canadian Poutine Recipe